codingsp/Philanthropy-public/README.md

 # Philanthropy-public
-Research sharing in support of non-profit support and fundraising
+Research sharing for non-profit support and fundraising